Jin Shin Do® combines the use of pressure on specific points with breathing and body-focusing techniques to release bodymind armoring.

 Working with the strange flows balances the excesses and deficiencies in the body.

 In Reichian theory, armoring is chronic tension that limits your mobility and ability to feel.
-Armoring begins developing when you are unable to express emotions.
+Armoring begins to develop when you are unable to express emotions.
 You suppress feelings by tightening muscles, which eventually become rigid and develop fascial adhesions.
 The tight muscles start to affect related muscles, creating rings of armoring.
 The armoring then interferes with the flow of energy in your body, thus Teeguarden's combining of Western psychological concepts and Eastern energy theory.

 Teeguarden also incorporated the Emotional Kaleidoscope, based on the Chinese Five Elements theory, that correlates 100 different feelings and emotions with the 12 organ meridians.
 This kaleidoscope gives the practitioner an understanding of the relationship of particular meridians to particular feelings and attitudes, letting the practitioner more readily follow your individual release process.